Time reversal of Volterra processes driven stochastic differential equation: Introduction

-The first critical point is that when we consider $\{Z_{r,\, t}:=Y_{t-r,\, t}, \, r\in [0,\, t]\},$ this process solves an adapted, past dependent, stochastic differential equation with respect to a standard Brownian motion.
-Moreover, because $K_H$ is lower-triangular and sufficiently regular, the trace term vanishes in the equation defining $Z$.
-We have then reduced the problem to an SDE with coefficients dependent on the past, a problem which can be handled by the usual contraction methods.
-This paper is organized as follows: After the preliminaries of Section \ref{sec_preliminaries}, we address, in Section \ref{sec_stoch-integr}, the problem of Malliavin calculus and time reversal.
+This paper is organized as follows: After some preliminaries on fractional Sobolev spaces, often called Besov-Liouville space, we address, in Section \ref{sec_stoch-integr}, the problem of Malliavin calculus and time reversal.
 This part is interesting in its own since stochastic calculus of variations is a framework oblivious to time.
-Constructing such a notion of time is achieved using the notion of resolution of the identity as introduced in \cite{ustunel95_1}.
-We then introduce the second key ingredient which is the notion of strict causality or quasinilpotence, see \cite{zakai92} for a related application.
-In Section \ref{sec:stoch-integr-with}, we show that solving Equation \eqref{eq:B} reduces to solve a past dependent stochastic differential equation with respect to a standard Brownian motion, see Equation \eqref{eq:C} below.
-In Section \ref{sec_time-reversal}, we prove existence, uniqueness and some properties of this equation.
-Technical lemmas are postponed to Section \ref{sec:equation-refeq:c}.
+Constructing such a notion of time is achieved using the notion of resolution of the identity as introduced in \cite{ustunel95_1,MR1071539}.
+We then introduce the second key ingredient which is the notion of strict causality or quasi-nilpotence, see \cite{zakai92} for a related application.
+In Section~\ref{sec_time-reversal}, we show that solving Equation \eqref{eq:B} reduces to solve a past dependent stochastic differential equation with respect to a standard Brownian motion, see Equation \eqref{eq:C} below.
+Then, we prove existence, uniqueness and some properties of this equation.
+Technical lemmas are postponed to Section \ref{sec:proofs}.